phyulwin/WaffleHacks2022/README.md

 # **CampfireStudy**
 ### A tool that keeps users accountable for their work and maekes peer assistance more accessable.
-2x Winner of WaffleHacks2022
+2x Award Winner of WaffleHacks2022 Created by Phyu Lwin, Blake Sharp, Tiffany Deng, and Ruhma Hashmi.
 #### view and interact with a local version at : https://camp-study-waffle-hacks-2022.phyulwin.repl.co/
 #### View our Devpost submission : https://devpost.com/software/campconnect